standingmind/GrandHotel/README.md

 # GrandHotel
 Learn and Practice CSS
 ----------------------
-Learn and Practice from CSS Bootcamp
+Learn and Practice Html & CSS Project from CSS Bootcamp.